 Cheryl A. Liptak is a Clerk Specialist II.
 Cheryl assists with post-award tasks of reviewing and monitoring the close-outs of awards, and notifying the PI’s of award balances and reports due.
 She is also responsible for monitoring the contracts and grants campus approval review process; sub-recipient monitoring; tuition encumbering and charging; and works with the Outreach Office on multiple sponsor award set-up and closeouts.
 She monitors technology transfer submissions; submits and processes cash transmittals submitted to the Research Office; and assists with faculty PIAI training.
 She also plays an important role in special events including the Mentoring Conference, NY State Fair and campus visits of major research figures.

-Anne R. Brown is a Clerical Specialist 1.
+Anne R. Knapp is a Clerical Specialist 1.
 Anne assists with many functions of the proposal process.
 This includes preparation and processing of a variety of required proposal forms including transmittal materials for faculty/project directors.
 Anne also provides assistance with post-award tasks, updating and revising data between ORP and Research Foundation database systems, tracking personnel and purchase order requisitions, forwarding monthly account statements, and assisting with sub-recipient monitoring and the effort reporting process.